NemoAndrea/helix-fft/README.md

 # Helical Fourier Transform
-This repository contains the source code for **helix-fft**, a web-app that will compute and display the diffraction pattern of helices.
+This repository contains the source code for **helixiser**, a web-app that will compute and display the diffraction pattern of helices.

 This may be useful in educational contexts or to quickly verify whether an observed diffraction pattern is compatible with a certain helical structure.